sdr-enthusiasts/docker-piaware/README.md

 ## Runtime Configuration Options

-There are a series of available variables you can tune at your own discretion.
-The defaults are most likely acceptable for most use cases.
+There are a series of available variables you are required to set:

 * `TZ` - Your local timezone
 * `USERNAME` - FlightAware account username